List of You characters: Candace Stone

 Candace Stone (Ambyr Childers; season 2, recurring season 1) is Joe's ex-girlfriend.
 Candace was once an aspiring musician who cheated on Joe with Elijah, a record executive, in an attempt to get signed to the latter's label.
 Joe later murdered Elijah.
-When Candace admitted to Joe she no longer loved him, Joe kidnapped her and took her to the woods; when she attempted to escape, Joe hit her over the head and buried her, unaware she was still alive.
+When Candace admitted to Joe she no longer loved him, Joe kidnapped her and took her to the woods.
+When she attempted to escape, Joe hit her over the head and buried her, unaware she was still alive.
 Candace escaped her grave and attempted to report the incident to the police, who were unable to do anything due to lack of evidence.

-Candace unexpectedly shows up at Joe's bookstore shortly after he kills Beck and vows revenge on him.
+Candace unexpectedly shows up at Joe's bookstore soon after he kills Beck and vows revenge on him.
 She later follows Joe to Los Angeles (where he moved to escape her) and begins dating Forty Quinn under the alias "Amy Adam" to grow close to Joe.
-A suspicious Love hires a private investigator to look into Candace and learns that she is living under an alias; before leaving, Candace reveals to Love that Joe himself is living under a false identity (Will Bettelheim) and tried to murder her.
+A suspicious Love hires a private investigator to look into Candace and learns that she is living under an alias.
+Before leaving, Candace reveals to Love that Joe himself is living under a false identity (Will Bettelheim) and tried to murder her.
 Candace later finds the storage unit where Joe keeps a large glass cage and traps him inside with the corpse of his landlord, Delilah.
 She then calls Love to the storage unit to prove Joe's psychopathy, but Love, who had killed Delilah, murders Candace.